Prosperity and protest

 Sir Robert Muldoon drew on the ‘ordinary bloke’ for his inspiration, thereby changing the voting mix by recruiting many wage workers from Labour.
 He dubbed them ‘Rob’s Mob’.
 A long-time National Party activist said, ‘I could have gone into a room and known it was a National Party gathering just by glancing around but [after Muldoon became leader] I'd go to the National Party gatherings and think I was at the local football club.’2

 Muldoon creates division

 Though initially highly popular in the party and with voters for his personal power, decisiveness, contempt for cant and ability to translate complex issues into simple language, over time Muldoon proved divisive.
 He fell out with both liberals and conservatives in his party (and outside).
 Many liberals disliked what they saw as his autocratic style and aggressive attacks on opponents, both in and out of politics, and his impatience with constitutional and legal niceties.

 Muldoon frustrated both liberals and conservatives by intervening extensively (and ineffectively) in the economy as New Zealand’s terms of trade worsened, at a time when younger National MPs were espousing free-market policies and deregulation.
 He also upset many older conservatives by pitching his policies to, and taking his cue from, what he called the ‘ordinary bloke’.
 In short, he was a populist, a pitch encapsulated in the 1975 election slogan, ‘New Zealand – the way you want it’.

 In 1984 many activists and voters defected from National, some to a new free-market party, the New Zealand Party, formed, financed and led by Muldoon’s former friend, property investor Bob Jones.
 As economic problems mounted, and after back-bench MP Marilyn Waring supported a Labour move for nuclear-free legislation, Muldoon called a snap election on 14 July 1984.
-He lost in a landslide to the Labour Party, National receiving just 35.9% of the vote.
-The New Zealand Party won 12.3%.
+National lost in a landslide to the Labour Party, receiving just 35.9% of the vote.
+The New Zealand Party won 12.3%, but no seats.